atmos/hubot-deploy/README.md

 ## See Also

 * [heaven](https://github.com/atmos/heaven) - Listens for Deployment events from GitHub and executes the deployment for you.
-* [heaven-notifier](https://github.com/atmos/heaven-notifier) - Listens for DeploymentStatus events from GitHub and notifies you.

 [1]: https://guides.github.com/overviews/flow/
 [2]: https://developer.github.com/v3/repos/deployments/